-When the Student Teacher requests withdrawal from student teaching or the Student Teaching Placement, the following steps will be followed:
+When the Student Teacher requests withdrawal from student teaching/clinical experience or the student teaching/clinical experience placement, the following steps will be followed:

-- The University Supervisor will meet with the Cooperating Teacher and the Student Teacher to determine if the situation can be resolved without the removal of the Student Teacher. - The Student Teacher may formally request withdrawal if the situation cannot be resolved, and the Cooperating Teacher and school principal will be notified. - The Student Teacher candidate may request a transfer to another location.
-The Chair of the Department of Teacher Education and the University Supervisor must decide if there is the possibility of successful completion in another school.
+a.
+The University Supervisor will meet with the Cooperating Teacher and the Student Teacher

+- to determine if the situation can be resolved without the removal of the Student Teacher. - b.
+The Student Teacher may formally request withdrawal if the situation cannot be resolved, and the Cooperating Teacher and school principal will be notified. - c.
+The Student Teacher candidate may request a transfer to another location.
+The Dean and the University Supervisor must decide if there is the possibility of successful completion in another school.

-ALL DEFICITS WILL BE DOCUMENTED AND APPROPRIATE ACTION TAKEN.
-OUR FIRST CONCERN IS THE WELLBEING AND EDUCATION OF THE STUDENTS IN THEIR SCHOOLS.
-EXTENDED ABSENCES CANNOT BE TOLERATED REGARDLESS THE REASON.
+ALL CONCERNS WILL BE DOCUMENTED AND APPROPRIATE ACTION TAKEN.
+OUR PRIORITY IS THE WELLBEING AND EDUCATION OF THE STUDENTS IN THEIR SCHOOLS.